UT made a change to their DUO authentication which broke my ability to connect to vpn.utexas.edu.

 Using a cookie like this means I can launch the browser to authenticate

-and then perform the actual connection itself as root
+and then perform the actual connection itself as root.

-This works and for now I’ll replace my existing utvpn
+This works and for now I’ll replace my existing utvpn expect script with

-a derivation of the above setting the default args rather than evaluating with "$@"
+a derivation of the above setting the default args rather than evaluating with "$@".